grehan-freebsd/grub2-bhyve/README.md

 The device.map file is a text file that describes the mappings between grub device names and the filesystem images on the host e.g.

-    (hd0)  /images/centos.iso
+    (cd0)  /images/centos.iso
     (hd1)  /images/ubuntu-disk.img

-There is an additional device, (host), that is always available and allows the host filesystem to be accessed.
+There is an additional device, "(host)", that is always available and allows the host filesystem to be accessed.

 The -r parameter takes a device name from the device.map file which